Degfy/safetensors-to-Diffusers/README.md

 This repo is for converting a CompVis checkpoint in safetensor format into files for [Diffusers](https://huggingface.co/docs/diffusers/index), edited from [diffuser space](https://huggingface.co/spaces/diffusers/convert-sd-ckpt)

+## News
+Mar 4th, 2023; supports ControlNet implemented by diffusers; The script can seperate ControlNet parameters from the checkpoint if your checkpoint contains a ControlNet, such as [these checkpoints](https://huggingface.co/lllyasviel/ControlNet/tree/main/models).
+Just set ``with_control_net=True``

 ## Install
 ```shell
 $ pip install -r requirements.txt